eras/memgrep/README.md

 Fun stuff to try: `sudo memgrep -a -o '.{20}backdoor.{20}'`.

+# prerequisites

+`sudo apt-get install libhyperscan-dev`

 # compiling

 `cargo build`.
 You can also download a binary for Linux/x86_64 from the [GitHub releases page](../../releases/latest/).
-Note that debug mode build (as produced by default with `cargo build`) is tons slower than the release mode one.
+With the scanning work implemented in the HyperScan library, the speed of operation is similar between release and debug builds.

 # installing